 Forming the Center for Solutions to Weather and Climate Risk has been a strategic departmental goal for almost a decade.
 Under David Titley’s leadership, it will integrate new programs with existing programs, including research on weather risk solutions, weather communications, and a web-based interactive certificate program in weather risk solutions.
 Our increasingly popular and successful B.S. option in weather risk management will have strong connections to the center.
 The center has already attracted much interest for potential partners and the beginnings of a substantial endowment designed to support the activities of the center, its faculty, and its students.
 If you’d like to know more, Dave or I would be happy to talk to you.

 These new faculty members and programs add to our already strong department, its resident and on-line teaching, research, and service.
 There are challenges to be sure, but there are even more opportunities to improve existing programs, to build entirely new ones, and to have an impact in atmospheric science and beyond.
 For almost fifteen years, I have enjoyed the privilege of serving as department head and working with my colleagues on the challenges and opportunities, but I realized about a year ago that it is time for someone else to lead this great department.
-As a result, I am stepping down as head on January 1, 2014, but will remain active as a faculty member.
-The selection process for the new head is well underway and I look forward to helping the new head make the department even better.
-Some fun!
+As a result, I am stepping down as head on May 31, 2014, but will remain active as a faculty member.
+A new head has been selected and will take the position on June 1, 2014.
+The new Department Head will be David Strensrud from NOAA's National Severe Storms Laboratory.
+I look forward to helping Dave make the department even better.